 Intuitive Eating by Evelyn Tribole

-Evelyn Tribole described the 10 Principles of Intuitive Eating during her presentation Make Peace with Food & Your Body, which she shared with the UNI community in September 2013 as a component of UNI’s Reaching for Higher Ground: Food Matters project.
-During her presentation, Evelyn described external challenges and internal challenges to making peace with food and your body.
-Her full presentation is available for check-out on DVD from the Employee Well-being Collection in Rod Library for employees interested in learning how the Principles of Intuitive Eating may improve overall well-being.
+Evelyn Tribole described the 10 Principles of Intuitive Eating during the presentation Make Peace with Food & Your Body, which she shared with the UNI community in September 2013 as a component of UNI’s Reaching for Higher Ground: Food Matters project.
+During the presentation, Evelyn described external challenges and internal challenges to making peace with food and your body.
+The full presentation is available for check-out on DVD from the Employee Well-being Collection in Rod Library for employees interested in learning how the Principles of Intuitive Eating may improve overall well-being.
 Another resource available to UNI employees is Intuitive Eating: A Revolutionary Program that Works, a book co-authored by Evelyn Tribole & Elyse Resch.